GridPlus/gridplus-sdk/docs/docs/tutorials/ethDeposits.md

 sidebar_position: 5
 ---

-#  💽 Managing ETH Staking Keys
+#  🖥️ ETH Staking Keys

 :::danger
 ETH staking key management on the Lattice is alpha software and may contain bugs.
 Please exercise caution when using it.